hansroh/skitai/README.rst

 Creating async response proxy:

-- was.aresponse (response_handler): return ResProxy
+- was.aresponse (response_handler, prolog = None, epilog = None): return ResProxy, prolog and epilog is like html header and footer

 response_handler should receive 2 args: response for your external resource request and ResProxy.